-Source: Statistical Tables, Banking Statistics, and Report on Trend and Progress of Banking in India prudential norms of asset classification and income recognition were not there.
+At this juncture, it would be interesting to dig out the reasons which caused loss in the disguise of profit to banks.
+In the pre reform period, the prudential norms of asset classification and income recognition were not there.
 As such, banks in India not only calculated income on NPAs, but they also counted them in their profit.
 This income vanished immediately with the implementation of prudential norms as banks were asked not to calculate and count income on NPAs.
 At the same time, not only the income on NPAs vanished, the provisioning requirements ate up the huge portion of the income of the banks.
 This converted the profit of banks into loss and thereby exposed the reality of profits reported by banks in pre-reform period.

 Apart from the prudential norms of asset classification, provisioning thereof, and income recognition, there were two root-cause reasons responsible for losses incurred by the Indian banks.
 These reasons included a very high and stringent pre-emption of funds in the form of CRR and SLR, and flow of credit to directed sectors at concessional rates.
-So far as the flow of credit to directed sectors at concessional rates is concerned, the same has already been examined in terms of its hidden impact on profit/loss of banks.
+So far as the flow of credit to directed sectors at concerned, the same has already been examined in terms of its hidden impact on profit/loss of banks.
 Therefore, the discussion here is focused on examining the impact of reserve requirements on profit/loss of banks.

 The Indian banking system requires Indian banks to maintain two reserves in the name of Cash reserve Ratio (CRR) and Statutory Liquidity ratio (SLR).
-CRR is a reserve requirement that forces Indian banks to hold a portion of their deposits (net demand and time liabilities-DTL) in the form of cash balances with the RBI.
+CRR is a reserve requirement that forces Indian banks to hold a portion of their deposits (net demand and time liabilities- DTL) in the form of cash balances with the RBI.
 While in the past the CRR balances beyond the 3 percent basic statutory reserves received a high interest rate, the gradual increase to higher levels of such balances did not get any interest.
 Obviously, a very high portion of deposits of banks did not earn any return, whereas on these the banks incurred cost as interest paid to depositors.
 Ultimately this reflected itself in deteriorating profit performance of banks.

 SLR is a reserve requirement that forces Indian banks to invest a portion of their net DTL in Central and State Government and other approved securities.
 Initially the SLR levels were reasonable.
 With the passage of time, as the fiscal deficits in India increased, the Government was forced to borrow large amounts from non-RBI sources.
-In order to make resources easily available, Government increased SLR repeatedly to higher levels.
+In order to make resources easily available, the Government increased SLR repeatedly to higher levels.
 This is how the banks were gradually made to invest an increasingly high proportion of their bankable resources in low yield Government securities.